 • Semantic search: Ask questions across all meetings by meaning, not just keywords

-What a Meeting Note Looks Like in Your Vault
+What a Meeting Note Looks Like

 Imagine you finish a Zoom call.
 A few seconds later, this file appears in your vault: